 Ueshiba Kisshomaru Doshu

 Ueshiba Kisshomaru was the son and successor of the founder of Aikido, Ueshiba Morihei.
 He occuped the function of Second Doshu from 1969 until 1989.
-He was largely responsible for the growth and spread of Aikido in Japan and throughout the world and it is under his leadership that the Aikikai foundation was instigated, as well as the International Aikido Federation.
+He is largely responsible for the growth and spread of Aikido in Japan and throughout the world, and it is under his leadership that the Aikikai foundation was instigated, as well as the International Aikido Federation.
 He has written several books on Aikido, including a biography of his father, as well as several books on the techniques and philosophy of the art.

 Kisshomaru Ueshiba in action

 Ueshiba Morihei O Sensei

 In this video, the founder of Aikido Ueshiba Morihei demonstrates the core techniques of the Aikido curriculum, both empty-handed and through the use of weapons (Jo and Bokken).
 His main uke in this class are Tada Hiroshi and Tamura Nobuyoshi.